Pomodoro Sauce (Sugo Di Pomodoro)

 A plate of pasta al pomodoro (spaghetti with tomato sauce) next to a pan of fresh tomato sauce

-3. What Pomodoro Sauce ISN’T
+Pomodoro Sauce isn’t…

-Ingredients in Authentic Italian Pomodoro Sauce
+Ingredients in Italian Pomodoro Sauce

-We learned how to make real, Italian pomodoro sauce from the chefs at the Accadamia MedEATerranea in Naples, Italy as part of our tour with the Greatest Tomatoes From Europe.
+We learned how to make real, Italian pomodoro sauce from the chefs at the Accadamia MedEATerranea in Naples, Italy, as part of our tour with the Greatest Tomatoes From Europe.
 Here’s what you need:

 • Extra Virgin Olive Oil – Use for cooking the garlic, also used to lightly drizzle over the top for extra flavor after cooking.